-A Director's desk is likely to be busy with paperwork, projects and material separated into organized piles.
+A High-D's desk is likely to be busy with paperwork, projects and material separated into organized piles.
 Both their in-baskets and out-baskets typically bulge with busywork.
 They also tend to surround themselves with trophies, awards, and other evidence of personal achievement.
 Everything about this office signals hustle, bustle, formality and power.

-The Director's preferred power decoration generally includes a large chair behind a massive desk; providing separation from visitors.
+The High-D's preferred power decoration generally includes a large chair behind a large "power desk"; providing separation from visitors.

 Walls often display plaques, degrees, awards and other evidence of success as well as large event calendars or project tracking charts.
 Any photos will probably be of them with dignitaries or celebrities that communicate their level of status or importance.
-If family photos are displayed, they are usually placed behind the Director, so they do not distract from business at hand.
+If family photos are displayed, they are usually placed behind the High-D, so they do not distract from business at hand.
 You might even find inspirational sayings such as, "If I do not find the road to success, I will build it myself!"

-Directors are more formal and prefer to keep their distance physically and psychologically.
+High-D's are more formal and prefer to keep their distance physically and psychologically.
 They are sensitive about their personal space and do not like to have people get too close.
-The typical office arrangement is formal with seating that is face-to-face with a big "power desk" separating the Director from his visitors.
+Remember, for them it is more about task and less about people.